 Do I have to submit test scores to University of Oregon (UO)?

 No, University of Oregon (UO) is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If your scores are average or below average, you may want not want to include them in your application..